Monumental Pier or Overmantle Mirror, Attributed to Charles N. Robinson, Philadelphia, c. 1840

 “Importer of Plate Glass, engravings, &c., No. 86 Chestnut Street, directly opposite Congress Hall Philadelphia

 At whose establishment may always be found an extensive assortment of PIER, MANTEL & CHAMBER LOOKING-GLASSES, From the most celebrated French and British Factories, Framed in every variety of style, and finished under his immediate inspection.
 Also, carved and gilt brackets, large and small size Mahogany, Ash & Maple Frame Glasses, Toilet & Swing do.

 Together with large variety of Portrait and Picture Frames, Finished either in Burnish, Matt, or Oil Gilding, of every pattern, constantly on hand, or finished to order at short notice.

 An immense assortment of ENGRAVING on hand, in the sheet, suitable for FRAMING or Port Folios; all of which are offered at Low Prices, WHOLESALE OR RETAIL.
 Country Merchants and others, having Orders for any article connected with the Looking-Glass and Print Business, can have them executed at this Old Establishment, at short notice and Lowest Prices.

 …Printing Office, Ledger Building, Philadelphia.”

 It appears that Robinson’s design for the acanthus leaf carving was inspired directly from Asher Benjamin’s 1811 publication.
+He also used it on another, slightly smaller mirror available here.
 Robinson was active in Philadelphia between 1811 and 1856 and at 86 Chestnut from 1837-1849.

 The pier mirror at the Athenaeum of Philadelphia measures 46″ x 78″, has a flat frame with carved foliate corner elements of the same design as the present mirror but lacks the mid-span rosette and foliate carving.